 After half a year with no prospects, I decided to seek out successful freelancers and learn from them.

-Here are the five most useful freelance rules I learned:
+Here are the five most useful rules for a full- OR part-time freelancer I learned:

 There are many ways to do this thing